 Evolution of the GPI Methodology

 When the GPI was originally formulated it collected 26 indicators broken in to economic, environmental, and social categories.
 As our understanding of the costs and benefits of economic activity has grown and better data has become available practitioners recognized the need to update the original methods.
 The “GPI 2.0” accomplishes this by taking advantage of the increasing availability of data and the most recent scientific understanding of factors influencing our well-being.
 As an example of the increasing resolution of data available, the amount of money people spend on items in their daily lives was inferred from national data and considered together in GPI 1.0, whereas in 2.0 we were able to consider data gathered for household spending in Maryland broken into 17 categories.
 This helps us make the determination of what expenditures are contributing to well-being at a finer scale.
 Recent scientific literature has helped us improve the determination of several indicators, including the cost of inequality, value of ecosystem services, the cost of air pollution, and the cost of noise pollution.
 We are using spatial data to calculate some indicators, like the extent of forest in Maryland and the cost of air pollution.
 GPI 2.0 has 12 categories, with 50 indicators spread across them.

 The drawback to relying on recently available data is that it often does not extend very far into the past.
-For this reason, we are only able to present 2012, 2013, and 2014 calculated using the GPI 2.0 methodology.
-However, we will maintain the GPI 1.0 results on this website, which extends from 1960 to 2013.
+For this reason, we are only able to present 2012 through 2019 calculated using the GPI 2.0 methodology.
+Unfortunately very little data is currently available for 2020, likely at least partially due to the COVID-19 pandemic.
+We maintain the GPI 1.0 results on this website, which extends from 1960 to 2013.